bmehder/slank/README.md

 # Slank

-Slank is a dead-simple reactive signal system for JavaScript — no tooling, no build steps, no opinions.
+**Slank** is a dead-simple reactive signal system for JavaScript — no tooling, no build steps, no opinions.

-It gives you just three primitives:
+It gives you just four primitives:

-- explicit() – create manually updated reactive values
+- `explicit()` – create manually updated reactive values
-- implicit() – create derived values that automatically update
+- `implicit()` – create derived values that automatically update
-- fx() – create reactive effects that re-run when dependencies change
+- `fx()` – create reactive effects that re-run when dependencies change
+- `tick()` – schedule a function to run after the DOM is painted

-⚡ Tiny.
+> ⚡ Tiny.
 Tool-free.
 Trivially composable.
 Reactive state that stays out of your way.

 ---